 Be Mindful of Your Equipment

 By following these 3 tips, you can engage in safe and responsible underwater photography while preserving the oceans’ natural beauty.
-Whether you’re capturing images in your favorite quarry, diving from your favorite dive boat, or exploring the stunning Blue Heron Bridge during a shore dive, your breathtaking pictures will enable you to share your adventures and become a champion for marine conservation.
+Whether you’re capturing images in your favorite quarry, diving from your favorite dive boat, or exploring the beautiful Blue Heron Bridge during a shore dive, your breathtaking pictures will enable you to share your adventures and become a champion for marine conservation.
 Every photo narrates a tale, and your visuals possess the power to inspire others to value and safeguard the wonders of the underwater realm.

 Join Our Mailing List For New Scuba Divers